Outcomes, Data Analytics, Measurement Tools; these are all very common terms in modern behavioral health and addiction treatment.

 3) Patient Engagement

-Whereas an EHR’s automated data collection feature gathers what we may consider as “hard data,” your facility can also gather less tangible information by engaging your patients through a consumer-facing portal.
+Whereas an EHR’s automated data collection feature gathers what we may consider as “hard data,” your facility can also gather less tangible information with patient engagement software, such as engaging your patients through a consumer-facing portal.

 No matter how advanced a software may be, the best outcome tool is a patient telling you how they feel in real-time (or as close to real-time as possible), so client access and responses are an important part of the outcomes process.